It's Not Just About Hygiene

 But having a coffee maker of germs isn’t just a matter of hygiene.
-According to Erika Vonie, Director of Coffee at Trade, it translates to better tasting brew.
+According to Erika Vonie, coffee Q-Grader and NYC Coffee Masters champion, it translates to better tasting brew.
 “You want each coffee to have a chance to shine every time you brew it, so having a clean starting point every day is a great way to do that,” she says.
 Here are three areas on your coffee maker that need the most love.

 The carafe of a coffee maker harbors stains and any mineral content left by the coffee you make.
 According to Vonie, Urnex is the gold standard of coffee cleaning supplies.
 The brand’s $4 bottle of carafe cleaner wipes out any lingering matter from the carafe with a few squirts and some hot water.

 Related Video: How To Make Perfect Coffee Three Ways

 The filter basket is the thing that holds the coffee while the machine runs water through it.
 And seeing as this is the area that will see the most frequent water traffic (apart from the tubing inside the machine), it’s basically covered in foreign materials (coffee oils, microscopic grinds, limescale and, if you’re not careful, mold).